What are the signs of eczema?

 - You have a raised temperature, flu-like symptoms or swollen glands in the armpit, neck and groin.

 Small infected patches can be controlled with antiseptics or topical antibiotics, but larger areas may require oral antibiotic treatment.
-A study on Oral and Topical Antibiotics for Clinically Infected Eczema in Children (2017) showed no clinically meaningful benefit from the addition of either oral or topical antibiotics in children with milder clinically infected eczema.

 Can people with eczema swim in a pool or in the sea?